 Recommend services or products your audience will benefit from.
 Your audience returns to your site because it offers them value in the form of informative content, beneficial links and recommendations.
 Every time you add something to your website, think about how it can further enrich your readers' lives.

 Be transparent.
-You should disclose your affiliate links and be completely open with your readers.
-They are smart and able to make informed decisions when it comes to personal spending.
-In the U.S., the Federal Trade Commission requires affiliates to disclose their relationships with brands they are paid to promote.
-That’s why you’ll want to check out the FTC endorsement guidelines before you get started.
+Disclosing your affiliate partnerships is not only the honest thing to do; it’s also the law.
+In the US, the Federal Trade Commission requires affiliates to disclose their relationships with brands they're paid to promote.
+Check out the FTC endorsement guidelines before you get started.
 For those operating outside of the U.S., be sure to read about your country's laws on affiliate marketing.

 07. Try dropshipping

-While the idea of selling merchandise is an attractive way to monetize a website, you might not have the physical space nor the capability to oversee orders.
-An alternative to that scenario is dropshipping, which is an order fulfillment method that lets you sell products without having to manage your own inventory and connects you with third-party retailers to pass on the sales order.
+While the idea of selling merchandise is an attractive way to monetize a website, you might not have the physical space or capability to oversee orders.
+An alternative to that scenario is dropshipping, which is an order fulfillment method that lets you sell products without having to manage your own inventory by connecting you with third-party retailers to pass on the sales order.

-Dropshipping also provides flexibility in your product offering, making it easy to adjust or change your merchandise since you're not limited to what's left in storage or what you can manufacture.
-It also takes little investment to start and no commitment to order minimums.
-You can experiment with products - test out what works or doesn’t - without risk.
+Dropshipping also provides flexibility in your product offering, making it easy to adjust your inventory since you're not limited to what's left in storage or what you can manufacture.
+It also takes little investment to start, especially because there isn’t a commitment to order minimums.

-That said, there are many different kinds of ads to consider for your website.
+There are many different kinds of ads you can consider implementing on your website.
 Here are just a few to choose from:

 Static ads are images that contain permanent content.
 They only need to be assembled once and require no maintenance, for example a banner.